In brief

 - The Budget to meet Australia’s commitment to address the worsening refugee crises, including in our region, by raising the Refugee and Humanitarian Program to at least 30,000 places a year.

-- The Budget to make resettlement places under the Community Sponsorship Program (CSP) or Community Refugee Integration and Settlement Program (CRISP) additional to the intake, at least by 5,000 more places, rather than being deducted.
+- The Budget to make resettlement places under the Community Sponsorship Program (CSP) and Community Refugee Integration and Settlement Program (CRISP) additional to the intake, at least by 10,000 more places.

 What was in the May 2023 Federal Budget